hiendv/octicons-modular/packages/octicons-modular/README.md

 # Modular Octicons
 ## Installation & Usage
 ### Direct `<script/>` include
-Load the UMD module `octicons-modular/lib/main.umd.js` and the style sheet `octicons-modular/lib/main.css`, `Octicons` will be registered as a global variable
+Load the UMD module `octicons-modular/lib/main.umd.js`, `Octicons` will be registered as a global variable and the CSS is automatically injected.
 ```js
 Octicons.alert.svg() instanceof SVGSVGElement
 // true